Is Online PR More Beneficial Than Print?

-Getting publicity for your brand is no longer just about newspapers and magazines - more so about gaining page views, likes and shares online.
+Getting publicity for your brand is no longer just about newspapers and magazines - gaining page views, likes and shares online is becoming more important too.
 While print is still PR's bread and butter, many readers choose to consume their news exclusively online, considering today's immediate accessibility and convenience of the news.
 There's still a certain prestige that comes with seeing your product in Vogue or any established publication, no doubt, but it doesn’t necessarily lead to successful PR - Read on, we'll explain why more often than not, online coverage can be more beneficial than the traditional printed press.

 1. Easy & Efficient

 With print, potential customers have many hurdles to jump over before actually making it to your website.
 Being available 24/7, online coverage is delivered swiftly, more frequently and is always out there.
 Convinced yet?
 And yes, people even read online content in a different way – and this is where online press strengths come out to play.
 On the web, coverage is summarised and presented in a way that viewers can read easily without getting distracted, whereas, in a printed magazine, this is likely not the case.

 Enough already with the print is dead - it's not!
 It has seen a gradual decline though, all in favour of online press, and it's a pattern that is deemed to continue – whilst the online press storm is beneficial to readers, it is also helping out the brands.
 Online coverage has greater potential to reach a wider target audience than print, meaning larger brand exposure, a potential increase in sales and the rest is history.

 Not only does online press capture those readers who no longer read print media and offer them a solid alternative, but the accessibility of the web means you can ready a greater pool of readers, anywhere in the world.